Who we are

 Habonim Dror is a Socialist-Zionist Jewish Youth Movement which, as an integral part of the Israeli Kibbutz Movement, undertakes the mission of taking responsibility for the Jewish people, the Israeli society and the whole world.
 The founding principle of this movement is that young people educate their peers and that, in working together, they create an organized framework for ideological and educational purposes.

-Habonim Dror is a unique and particular movement which has laid a common ground (Judaism, socialism and Zionism) in the 18 countries where it is present nowadays: Brazil, Argentina, Uruguay, Mexico, United States, Canada, England, Scotland, Israel, Australia, New Zealand, Holland, Hungary, Germany, France, Belgium, Turkey and South Africa.
-The movement incorporates the characteristics which are specific to each of these countries but it is still homogenous.
-We are not a “confederation of movements”, but International Movement.
+Habonim Dror is a unique and particular movement which has laid a common ground (Judaism, socialism and Zionism) in the 18 countries where it is present nowadays: Brazil, Argentina, Uruguay, Mexico, United States, Canada, England, Scotland, Israel, Australia, New Zealand, Holland, Sweden, Germany, France, Belgium, Romania and South Africa.

 Habonim Dror stands up for Cultural Judaism, a holistic approach which conceives Judaism as a culture comprising religion and nationality as intertwined entities.
 Further to Habonim Dror’s conception of Judaism, we devised a Jewish education process based on cultural activities which profit from secular and religious sources and literature.